BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | standup    24945  0.0  0.0   6520  2240 pts/0    S+   17:13   0:00 grep bitcoin
 ```

-Thenconvince it to die (`kill -9`):
+Then convince it to die (`kill -9`):
 ```
 kill -9 24832
 ```

-This will restart `bitcoind` with the new config file, which will now be using mainnet instead of signet.
+This will restart `bitcoind` with the new config file, which will now
+be using mainnet instead of signet.

 ## Create a Descriptor